 When in NYC, I did as any other theatre crazed visitor would do and booked myself onto a Stage Door Tour of Radio City Musical Hall.
-I excitedly sung out the lyrics to the HSM3 classic “I Want It All” all the way own 5th Avenue and attempted to get my friends in on a Rockette-style kick line in preparation but they weren’t impressed.
+I excitedly sung out the lyrics to the HSM3 classic “I Want It All” all the way down 5th Avenue and attempted to get my friends in on a Rockette-style kick line in preparation but they weren’t impressed.

 We booked our tickets at the venue itself, about an hour before our tour began.
 Tickets cost $26.95, or $19.95 for us students (winning).
 As you enter you’ll head through security, meet your tour guide (ours was a lovely chap named Kyle) and you’ll get a very snazzy little Radio City pass to display around your neck which you can add to your souvenir collection!

 The auditorium was something else.
-The space is absolutely massive, comprising over 6,000 seats and spectacular in design.
+The space is absolutely massive; boasting over 6,000 seats and spectacular design.
 Not only is it visually stunning but the design means that there truly isn’t a bad seat in the house.
 We stood at the back of the orchestra and in the last row of the circle and the view was perfect from both.
-The centrepiece is of course the stage, which is cleverly emphasised stunning art deco ceiling.
+The centrepiece is of course the stage, which is cleverly emphasised by a stunning art deco ceiling.
 My favourite fact of the visit was that in 2004 when Madison Square Garden was unavailable, this giant stage was transformed into a full size basketball court and became home to the NBA!!
 In fact, the stage has been transformed into a huge number of interesting and whacky things over the years!

-We also got a glimpse into life backstage at Radio City and enjoyed a view of the world renowned stage hydraulics, the Roxy Suite – host to many a famous celeb party and the Rockette’s ‘quarters’.
+We also got a glimpse into life backstage at Radio City and enjoyed a view of the world renowned stage hydraulics and the Roxy Suite – host to many a famous celeb party and the Rockette’s ‘quarters’.
 I particularly enjoyed the opportunity to meet a real-life Rockette and quiz her on what it feels like to wear a 3 foot hat (amongst other things).

 Overall, I found the Stage Door Tour incredibly worth while and interesting!!
 I went along with a couple of less theatre-obsessed friends who both really enjoyed it as well!
 The tour lasted about 80 minutes in total and we learnt a huge amount of history about this magnificent venue.
 I would highly recommend!